 Kadlecik and company kicked things off with a spacey jam that blossomed into a version of “Any Road,” an uplifting and appropriate song following a two-day drive from Colorado.

 This was followed by “Lazy River Road,” a request that this writer and fan had submitted via email.
-John honored the request by playing a excellent version of the latter day Hunter-Garcia ballad that fit perfectly with the relaxed sylvan surroundings of Skipper’s.
+John honored the request by playing an excellent version of the latter day Hunter-Garcia chestnut that fit perfectly with the relaxed sylvan surroundings of Skipper’s.
 It was an auspicious start to the evening.